pabloariel01/node.js-tutorials/ts design patters/theory.md

     command: define an object that will recive commands queue  and then execute them template : inheritance to delegate implementation responsability to subclasses. allows to alter the class flow by start()
     state: manage statas

+    generators, have an asterisc function*. returns an iterator have yield keyword, and the alogrithm stops until next() is received. last value ruturns {value:undefined, done:true}. a generator returns an iterator object. can be iterated using for-await-of

+    module design: for private scopes in js revealing module: hide privates inside a function scope. invoqued function only returns whats public for node with module.exports{} we choose what is visible